dominikrys/schism/README.md

 - go through again + front end code
 - implement additional operators
 - add info to readme on the language and syntax etc
+- redo front-end
-- redo front-end.
-Add GitHub corner. say interpreter is all TS and compiler it all WASM
+  - Add GitHub corner
+  - add name of compiler
+  - add styling
+  - add description - say when "run" is clicked, code is tokenised and parsed into an AST.
+Interpreter uses JS to execute the AST, and compiler uses AST to compile into WASM
 - add images to README
 - make repo public